rastogiyash29/Quotify-Mobile-App/README.md

 # Quotify
-•	Built an android app for reading and sharing quotes and thoughts\n
+•	Built an android app for reading and sharing quotes and thoughts
 •	Followed proper MVVM architecture model and OOPs concept to build the application
 •	Built Quote creation and deletion features and with comment functionalities
 •	Integrated Firebase and used Google authentication feature for sign-In purpose